NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 **NOTE: This is still a WIP, so the above is likely to evolve and change as we progress...**

-## Our World/OASIS Will Act As The Bridge For All (Legasy, IPFS, Holochain, Ethereum, SOLID & More!)
+## Our World/OASIS Will Act As The Bridge For All (Legasy, IPFS, Holochain, Ethereum, SOLID, Fediverse, Mastodon, Diaspora, WebFinger, ActivityPub, XMPP & More!)

 As you can see from the architecture diagram, the system will act as the bridge for all platforms and devices due to it being very open and modular by design.
-In future there will be support for IPFS, Ethereum, SOLID plus many more.
+In future there will be support for IPFS, Ethereum, SOLID, Fediverse, Mastodon, Diaspora, WebFinger, ActivityPub, XMPP plus many more.
 This will help users of both legacy apps/games/websites and blockchain slowly migrate to holochain since it will help expose it to them all.
 The OASIS API will act as a stepping stone as well as help Everything talk to Everything for maximum compatibility.

+**Goodbye silos and walled gardens, hello full integration through ONE universal unified interface!**

 ## Implement Your Own Storage/Network/Renderer Provider